Ring Doorbell Installation (Instructions): How To Install Ring Doorbell 2, 3, 4, and Pro

 The Ring doorbell comes with a proprietary hex screw that only the included tool will unlock.

 1. If you are installing the Ring Video Doorbell 1st generation, then you’ll need to install a diode first (included in the box).
-More recent versions of the Ring Video Doorbell does not require a diode so you won’t find one in the box.
+More recent versions of the Ring Video Doorbell do not require a diode, so you won’t find one in the box.
 Mechanical doorbells should not have the diode installed as it can damage the doorbell.
 This article on Ring.com has more information, including images to confirm which doorbell you have in case you are in doubt.

 2. Insert the included mini-level into your Ring Doorbell.